-B.E Civil Engineering 2021-2022

 Semester-IV

-21BECE443 Instrumentation and Sensor Technologies for Civil Engineeri ing Applications

-(Theory and Lab) 4H-3C

-Instruction Hours/week: L: 1 T: 1 P: 2 Marks: Internal:40 External:60 Total:100
+22BECE443 Instrumentation and Sensor Tec chnologies for Civil Engineeri ng Applications (Theory a and Lab) 4H-4C Instruction Hours/week: L: 2 T: 1 P: 2 Marks: Internal:40 External rnal :60 Total :100

 - 1. To understand instrumentation, sensor theory and technology, data acquisition, digital signal processing, damage detection algorithm, life time analysis and decision making. - 2.
 To understand theoretical and practical principles of design of sensor systems - 3.
 To allow students to prepare, deploy and analyze observations from standard instruments. - 4.
 Laboratory experiments shall be used on application of concepts introduced in the lectures. - 5.
 To describe the requirements during the transmission of measured signals - 6.
 To construct Instrumentation/Computer Networks - 7.
 To suggest proper sensor technologies for specific applications